 It is your responsibility as parents/guardians to ensure your child attends school regularly.
 If your child will be absent for any reason please let us know between 8am and 9am.
-There are many ways to do this, either use the link on the website, through the Skool Loop app or call the office.
+There are many ways to do this, either use the link on the website, through your Hero app or call the office.
 Please leave a message on the answer phone if you do not get a reply.
 This is for your child’s safety.
 If a child is not at school and has not been reported to be away, your home will be contacted to ensure they have not gone missing on route to school.

 When transporting your child to and from school by car, for the children’s safety, please park on the school side of the road but NOT on the bus stop.
 We ask that you leave room for children to walk beside the fence when parking your vehicle.
 This means they do not have to walk on the road around cars.
 In the afternoons when all children are leaving at once, it is preferable you get out of your car and meet your child.
 Please do not double-park because we do not want to have children walking in front of cars.
 Please do not drive into the school grounds.

 We ask that parents do not send their children to school when they are feeling unwell.
 The school is unable to provide sufficient care for sick children.
 Please do not send your child to school when he/she is suffering from any contagious illness such as chickenpox, tummy bug or conjunctivitis.
 Despite the fact your child may appear well they can still be contagious.
 Should a child become ill at school parents will be contacted.
 If your child requires medication to be taken throughout the school day, clear directions for use and written permission from caregivers must be received by the school before staff can administer it.
 This includes items such as Panadol and cough syrup as well as prescription medicines.
 Students continue to have regular dental checks through the school system.
 The dental nurse can be contacted by phoning Bee Healthy Dental Clinics 0800 825 583 (0800 Talk Teeth).